Australia

 Salaried partners and non-equity holders

-The ATO is of the view that all of the profits allocated to non-equity holders (such as salaried partners) or their associates should be taxable income for the practitioner.
+The ATO is of the view that all of the profits allocated to non-equity holders like salaried partners or their associates should be taxable income of the IPP.

-All firms with ‘non-equity’ partners, principals, directors etc will need to review their current arrangements.
+All firms with ‘non-equity’ partners, principals, directors, etc. will need to review their arrangements from 1 July 2024.

 Equity holders

 Even for equity holders, the use of shares or units with discretionary income entitlements can be problematic.
-Where the income distributions are determined using metrics based on individual performance, the ATO is questioning whether this is actually considered personal income for the IPP.
+Where the income distributions are determined using metrics based on individual performance, the ATO will generally question whether this should be considered personal income of the IPP.

-Related party financing and refinancing arrangements are also considered a high-risk feature.
+Related-party financing and refinancing arrangements are also considered high-risk features.
 This is particularly true where the IPP utilises financing arrangements involving associated entities to acquire some or all of their existing equity interest in a professional firm.

 ‘Exotic’ and non-standard structures